EricGut/angular-github-users/README.md

 # Github users

 This application is created in Angular.
-It allows to fetch github users data through a Rest API, search users and overview his profile.
+It allows to fetch github users data through a Rest API, search users and overview the profile.

 ### Instalation